MarineMehrabyan/document_stamp_and_signature/README.md

-# document_stamp_and_signature
-Document stamps and signatures detection and validation project.
+# Document stamps and signatures detection and validation project.